-Flights (Euro Traveller) with Alitalia (Airbus 32S); travel by private coach; hotel accommodation; breakfasts; 4 lunches and 5 dinners with wine, water, coffee; all wine and food tastings; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (economy class) with ITA Airways; travel by private coach; hotel accommodation; breakfasts; 4 lunches and 5 dinners with wine, water, coffee; all wine and food tastings; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-We opt to travel to and from Sicily with Alitalia because the only direct flights to Palermo are with low-cost airlines, with whom it is not currently viable for us to make a group booking.
+We opt to travel to and from Sicily with ITA Airways because the only direct flights to Palermo are with low-cost airlines, with whom it is not currently viable for us to make a group booking.
 It is possible to choose our ‘no flights’ option and to book your own flights with Ryanair, which usually flies directly to Palermo in this period (Easyjet’s flights only run until around the end of October).
 Please contact us for advice or further information about this.

 There is a lot of walking, some of it over rough ground and cobbled or uneven paving.
 Fitness and sure-footedness are essential.
 Some days involve a lot of driving.
 Average distance by coach per day: 47 miles.